 SILLY COCKTAIL NAPKINS

 Draw chuckles from host and guests alike with funny cocktail napkins.
-Each pack of 16 costs about $2, so bring along two or three different kinds.
+An assorted four-pack bundle is available on Amazon for $17, so bring along two or three different kinds.

 WINE GLASS CHARMS

 Help wine drinkers keep track of their pours with festive wine charms to affix around the stems of their glasses.
-A set of six holiday-themed charms costs about $10.
+A set of six holiday-themed charms costs about $10 at Pier 1.

 Fancy soap adds a fresh scent to the guest bathroom.
-World Market sells a three-pack of vintage-wrapped holiday soap for $7.
+World Market sells a six-pack of Christmas Geo Bar Soap for just $7.
+The soaps come bundled up in cute little packages with velveteen ribbon for a festive touch.

 CUSTOM NOTE PAD